Language Processors and Programming Environments

 assignment/exam, and may result in an F for the course.

-I will be using
+I will probably be using similarity detection software such as

 detect plagiarism in programming assignments.